Last Updated on April 29, 2022

 - The color of these lures is about as perfect as you can get.
 It’s incredibly realistic, which is excellent for getting the attention and building trust with bass in the water.

 - I’d recommend getting the baby largemouth bass color and fish it along the shore while trolling along with your boat.

 - A bit too large for some bass

-These are similar to the other multi-jointed option that I recommended, but the reason these work so well for largemouth bass is because they are slow sinking.
-Largemouth bass don’t strike as hard, and they’re not as prone to chasing after lures for long distances, so you want something with a slower approach.
+These are similar to the other multi-jointed option that I recommended, but the reason these work so well for largemouth bass is that they are slowly sinking.
+Largemouth bass doesn’t strike as hard, and they’re not as prone to chasing after lures for long distances, so you want something with a slower approach.